What’s the difference between Float and Double in SwiftPublished on: June 10, 2020

-Float both hold decimal numbers, but they do so in slightly different ways.
+Float are both used to represent decimal numbers, but they do so in slightly different ways.

 This sponsored message helps keep the content on this site free.
 Please check out this sponsor as it directly supports me and this site.